vmware/cloud-provider-for-cloud-director/README.md

 kubectl patch deployment -n kube-system vmware-cloud-director-ccm -p '{"spec": {"template": {"spec": {"containers": [{"name": "vmware-cloud-director-ccm", "image": "projects.registry.vmware.com/vmware-cloud-director/cloud-provider-for-cloud-director:1.5.0"}]}}}}'
 ```
 ## Known Issues
-1. IP is not obtained for LoadBalancer Service if Edge Gateway has IP Spaces.
-(Fixed in CPI 1.6.0)
-   * While IP spaces are not supported in CPI 1.4.0, this is an issue because having IP spaces doesn't allow CPI to get a free IP for a LoadBalancer Service.
-   * Workaround: Users can specify an IP to be used in `spec.loadBalancerIP` for the LoadBalancer Service.
-2. LoadBalancer Services with the same name in different namespaces can be bound to the same IP.
-(Fixed in CPI 1.6.0, if Ip Spaces are used)
+1. LoadBalancer Services with the same name in different namespaces can be bound to the same IP.
    * This issue is occurring LoadBalancer service names are not unique (e.g., by including the namespace in the name).
    * Workaround: Users should create a unique name or add the namespace to the LoadBalancer Service name.
-3. Updating service from `LoadBalancer` to `ClusterIP` does not clean up all LoadBalancer service CCM resources.
+2. Updating service from `LoadBalancer` to `ClusterIP` does not clean up all LoadBalancer service CCM resources.
    * If a DNAT is used, this may get cleaned up, but the virtual service and pools may still remain.
    * Workaround: Delete the LoadBalancer service and recreate the service.